enarjord/passivbot_binance_isolated_margin_legacy/README.md

 it will automatically analyze past trades and make appropriate long and short exits

-each market pair's volume is throttled by the rolling past 3 hours (default settings) same side volume:
+each market pair's volume is throttled by the rolling past 1 hour (default settings) same side volume:

-if (past 3 hours long buy volume) > threshold: don't place long bid
+if (past 1 hour long buy volume) > threshold: don't place long bid

-if (past 3 hours short sell volume) > threshold: don't place short ask
+if (past 1 hour short sell volume) > threshold: don't place short ask

 if an exit is taken, will reset the correspondig side's timer